grandeto/gdrive/README.md

 If you want to compile from source you need the [go toolchain](http://golang.org/doc/install).
 Version 1.5 or higher.

+You need to set all the env variables present in `.env-example`

 ## Installation
 ### With [Homebrew](http://brew.sh) on Mac
 ```